AscendingPassage.com HOME PAGE.

 stands a large propylon (pylon), thirty paces in length, in the center of

-which is a gate similar to that of the propylon at Edfu; before
+which is a gate similar to that of the propylon at Edfu.
+Near

 this gate lies a fragment of the body of a sphinx.
 There are